Radiative neutrino mass generation and dark matter through vectorlike leptons

 Regarding cLFV processes, we focus on the decay $\mu \rightarrow e \gamma$, whose branching ratio limit has been most stringently constrained by the MEG~II experiment \cite{MEGII:2025gzr}.
 The current bound given by $\text{BR}(\mu \rightarrow e \gamma) < 1.5 \times 10^{-13}$, represents one of the strongest probes of new physics in the charged-lepton sector.
 Moreover, MEG~II is expected to improve its sensitivity to approximately $6 \times 10^{-14}$ by the end of 2026 \cite{MEGII:2018kmf}.
-In Figures \ref{fig6} and \ref{fig8}, we therefore plot $\text{BR}(\mu \rightarrow e \gamma)$ as a function of the product of the Yukawa couplings entering its expression, see Eqs.~\ref{BRemg} and \ref{eq:Aij}.
+In Figs. \ref{fig6} and \ref{fig8}, we therefore plot $\text{BR}(\mu \rightarrow e \gamma)$ as a function of the product of the Yukawa couplings entering its expression; see Eqs. (\ref{BRemg}) and (\ref{eq:Aij}).
 This allows us to directly illustrate how the experimentally accessible branching ratio constrains the relevant combinations of model parameters.
-In both panels, parameter points consistent with the current MEG II limits are shown in blue, while excluded points are shown in green.
-The yellow star denotes the best-fit values for each benchmark, lying between the present MEG II sensitivity (red dashed lines) and the projected reach of the future MEG II upgrade (black dashed lines).
+In both panels, parameter points consistent with the current MEG~II limits are shown in blue, while excluded points are shown in green.
+The yellow star denotes the best-fit point.
+For both mass hierarchies, the corresponding best-fit values lie below the current MEG~II sensitivity (red dashed lines) as well as below the projected sensitivity of the future MEG~II upgrade (black dashed lines).